How to Get Rid of the Flu Faster

 She notes that it’s also important to stay home from work or school and generally avoid going out in public while you recover.
 “That’s both for yourself and the other people around you.
 The reality is that you really do need to stop and allow yourself to get better, because if you keep going with the flu, that probably increases your risk for complications, as well as exposes everybody around you to the virus.”

-Long story short: Reach out for treatment as quickly as you can, then be prepared to stay put until you’ve recovered.
+Bottom line: If you want to get rid of the flu, reach out for treatment as quickly as you can, then be prepared to stay put until you’ve recovered.